MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/esignature-setup.md

 ### Licensing

 Before you can use Syntex eSignature, you must first link your Azure subscription in [Syntex pay-as-you-go](syntex-azure-billing.md).
 Syntex eSignature is billed based on the [type and number of transactions](syntex-pay-as-you-go-services.md).
-(Billing and pricing aren't activated during this preview.)

 ### Permissions